Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a static-analysis check for lookahead bias, a specific backtest bug.
-It uses a precise verb ('Walks the strategy code's AST and flags') and names the resource (strategy code).
-This distinguishes it from the sibling 'validate_strategy' by focusing on lookahead bias only.
+The description clearly states it is a static-analysis check for lookahead bias, a specific bug.
+It uses a specific verb ('checks') and resource ('strategy code's AST'), and its name distinguishes it from the broader validate_strategy sibling.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.